-The courts have taken judicial notice that unscrupulous litigants may take advantage of the fact that costs are either not awarded or are awarded only nominally.21 At the same time, it is felt that heavy or actual costs may be an impediment in pursuance of a legal right or defence (and therefore, contrary to public policy).
-The Law Commission of India (an advisory body to the government and Parliament), in a report of May 2012, recommended that more reasonable costs should be awarded.
+The courts have taken judicial notice that unscrupulous litigants may take advantage of the fact that costs are either not awarded or are awarded only nominally.23 At the same time, it is felt that heavy or actual costs may be an impediment in pursuance of a legal right or defence (and therefore, contrary to public policy).
+The Law Commission of India (an advisory body to the government and Parliament), in a report of May 2012,24 recommended that more reasonable costs should be awarded.
 Nonetheless, its recommendation for Section 35A of the CPC concerning false or vexatious costs claims is merely to increase the cap on costs from the existing 3,000 rupees to 100,000 rupees.
-This indicates that realistic costs amounts are still some distance away.
+This indicates that realistic cost awards are still some distance away.

 Armed with the Bhopal Act, the government filed a civil suit in the Bhopal civil court before a special court constituted for this purpose, and claimed a total of US$3 billion for the victims (making it the largest damages case in the world at the time).